KEINOS/Hello-Cobra/README.md

 - This repo is [GitHub Codespaces](https://github.com/features/codespaces) compatible.
 Press the `.`(dot) key to open VSCode online.
 (You may need to register to use Codespaces)
 - This repo is [VS Code + Docker](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) compatible as well.
 See the [./.devcontainer/README.md](./.devcontainer/README.md) for more details.
-- This repo updates monthly the `go.mod` and `go.sum` files if the unit tests passes on all Go v1.15, 16, 17, latest versions.
+- This repo updates monthly the `go.mod` and `go.sum` files if all the tests succeeds to run in all Go versions (Go v1.15~latest).

 ## License